-Patients who have successfully dosed with the study drug in NODE-301 and completed a study closure visit were eligible to enroll in NODE-302 to manage any subsequent episodes of SVT.
+Patients who had successfully dosed with the study drug in NODE-301 and completed a study closure visit were eligible to enroll in NODE-302 to manage any subsequent episodes of SVT.
 Eligibility was also contingent on satisfying all inclusion and exclusion criteria, including not experiencing a serious adverse event related to the study drug or the study procedure that precludes the self-administration of etripamil.

-We initiated NODE-302 in December 2018.
-The trial completed enrollment in 2020 and the study is in the process of being published.
-Overall, the safety and tolerability profile of etripamil 70 mg was favorable and generally consistent with what was observed in the NODE-301 study.
+We initiated NODE-302 in December, 2018.
+The trial completed enrollment in 2020 and the study was presented at the Heart Rhythm Society Scientific Sessions as a late-breaking clinical trial in May, 2022, and is in the process of being published.
+Overall, the safety and tolerability profile of etripamil 70 mg was favorable and generally consistent with what was observed in the NODE-301 study including for patients experiencing recurrent episodes.

 NODE-303.
-NODE-303 is an open-label global safety trial enrolling patients who did not participate in NODE-301 or NODE-302 or RAPID in order to collect safety data that when combined with the safety data from the rest of the program will form the safety dataset to be evaluated by the FDA and other regulatory agencies to form the basis for marketing approval.
-We designed NODE-303 to evaluate the safety of etripamil when self-administered without medical supervision, and to evaluate the safety and efficacy of etripamil on multiple SVT episodes.
-The NODE-303 trial is designed to more closely mimic the expected utilization of etripamil in the post approval setting and for example does not include an inoffice safety test dose and includes a broad patient population, including patients taking concomitant betablockers and calcium channel blockers In this study, patients have the opportunity to manage up to four episodes of SVT.
+NODE-303 is an open-label global safety trial enrolling patients who did not participate in NODE-301, NODE-302, or RAPID in order to collect safety data that, when combined with the safety data from the rest of the program, will form the safety dataset to be evaluated by the FDA and other regulatory agencies, forming the basis for marketing approval.
+We designed NODE-303 to evaluate the safety of etripamil when self-administered as prompted by symptoms and without medical supervision, and to evaluate the safety and efficacy of etripamil over multiple episodes of SVT.
+The NODE-303 trial is designed to closely reflect the expected utilization of etripamil in the post approval or 'real-world'

+setting and, for example, does not include an in-office safety test dose and includes a broad patient population including patients taking concomitant beta blockers and calcium channel blockers.
+In this study, patients have the opportunity to manage up to four episodes of SVT.
 NODE-303 was initiated in October 2019 utilizing the single 70 mg etripamil administration.
-In 2021, following FDA's acceptance, we initiated the change from the single 70 mg etripamil administration to the 70 mg repeat dose treatment regimen.
-The FDA's acceptance was based on initial safety data of the repeat dose regimen experience gained in the RAPID study and the overall safety data from the etripamil clinical program to date.
+In 2021, following FDA's agreement, we initiated the change from the single 70 mg etripamil administration to the 70 mg repeat-dose treatment regimen.
+The FDA's acceptance was based on initial safety data of the repeat-dose regimen experience gained in the RAPID study and the overall safety data from the etripamil clinical program.